Time limits in employment tribunal claims

 - Normally 3 months less one day from the date of dismissal or discrimination

-- Issue a claim earlier rather than later
+- Issue a claim early not late

 What to do if you are out of time…